sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 ## Conclusion

-Considering the tradeoff between development efficiency and program peformance, we plan to put communication and scheduling parts in Go, and computation in C++.
+Considering the tradeoff between development efficiency and program peformance, we plan to put communication and scheduling parts in Go, and computation part in C++.

 [Cgo](https://golang.org/cmd/cgo/) enables the creation of Go packages that call C code.
 And the overhead of cgo is slight.
 The optimization operators will be implemented in C++, wrappered with C interface, and exposed to Go.